AdamByerly/HVCsEnableAGD/README.md

 - a summary of progress at each epoch in a CSV
 - TensorBoard related data and weights

-will be saved in a subdirectory to the working directory from which you run this command called `logs`.
+will be saved in the `--log_dir` directory.

 To view progress and the graph structure in TensorBoard, run the following command from the same working directory from which you launched the training script:
 ```
 tensorboard --logdir ./logs
 ```
+Once TensorBoard is running, direct your web browser to [http://localhost:6006](http://localhost:6006/).

 See more about TensorBoard here:  [https://www.tensorflow.org/guide/summaries_and_tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard)

 # Data Preparation